 - Tie your dog during showings.
 No matter how cute and friendly your dog is, someone who is not comfortable with it can feel frightened all the time, especially during a showing.
 If you can’t get the dog out of the house, figure out another way to keep him away.

 - Don’t neglect your dog’s needs.
-Removals is a stressful experience and there is probably a lot going on now, but your dog needs you.
+Removal is a stressful experience and there is probably a lot going on now, but your dog needs you.
 Don’t shorten the walks, because exercise keeps the dog’s energy down.
 This means that your dog will be more likely to sleep, instead of engaging in messy, destructive behaviors.
 Also, it is believed that dogs are more likely to cooperate after nice, energetic walks.

 - Check vaccination dates and documentation before the move.
 A lot of pet-friendly places will require proof of vaccination before they’ll let your dog move in.
 Be sure to check if your necessary documentation is up to date.